mhmdrezachizari/CeleryExample/README.md

-in this project you should install Docker and with basic command you can run this:
+in this project you should install Docker and with basic command you can run it:

       docker build